sandeepmj/javascript-variables-comparison-operators/README.md

 ### Homework

-Create a Web page on which information is dynamically added from an external JavaScript file.
+Create a Web page on which information is dynamically added from an external JavaScript file (which means you are NOT manually adding numbers, sums, products, etc. for the results).
 Here's what you need to accomplish:

 Create a simple calculator that asks for two numbers.
 Once the user enters two numbers and hits calculate, the calculator: